How to Make a Cat Hammock (With Step-by-Step Photos)

 - I purchase my mattress pad covers from the local thrift shop as padding to line my hammocks and also to line the cat cage quilts I make for the Humane Society.

 - Polypro webbing for corner straps.
-For each hammock, you need a total of 60" in length (4 sections cut at 15" each)
+For each hammock, you need a total of 60" in length (4 sections cut at 15" each). is the exact brand of webbing I use to make my DIY cat hammocks.
+Strong and easy to sew.
+Great bargain!
+Country Brook Design

 This is important: When you cut the four corner strap lengths of 1" wide polypro webbing be sure to use a disposable lighter to lightly singe the edges to prevent fraying of the webbing.